 ‘What is the role of trade union representative at disciplinary hearing?’
 This is one of the most popular questions we get asked about.

-It’s important you fully understand the role of a union representative before you start the investigation meeting.
+It’s important you fully understand the role of a union rep before you start the disciplinary process.
 We have created this article to help you do just that.

 What is a Trade Union Representative

-In larger organisations, often, the trade union representative at disciplinary hearing will be a workplace representative who is also a co-worker.
-In the cases of SMEs, where in most cases there is no union representation, the trade union representative will be an official outside of the company.
+In larger organisations, often, the representative at disciplinary hearing will be a workplace representative who is also a co-worker.
+In the cases of SMEs, where in most cases there is no union representation, the rep will be an official outside of the company.

-A trade union ‘official’ has a particular meaning and must either be an ‘officer’ of a trade union, or someone who has been properly elected or appointed to be a representative of its members.
+A trade union ‘official’ has a particular meaning and must either be an ‘officer’ of a trade union.
+I can also be someone who has been properly elected or appointed to be a representative of its members.
 You can ask for written confirmation of this from the trade union concerned.
 This is normally done at the introduction stage of the meeting.

-Here are some potential roles and responsibilities of a trade union representative at disciplinary hearing:
+Here are some potential roles and responsibilities of a union rep at a disciplinary hearing:

 Attending meetings

-The representative can also attend disciplinary meetings with the employee to provide support and take notes.
+The Trade Union Representative can also attend disciplinary meetings with the employee to provide support and take notes.
 In some cases, the representative may be allowed to speak on behalf of the employee.

 Providing you follow our guidance in relation to the meeting, there is nothing to be concerned about.